natario1/CameraView/README.md

     android:layout_height="wrap_content" />
 ```

-This means that the whole preview is visible, and the image output matches what was visible during the capture.
+This means that the whole preview is visible, and the image output matches what was visible
+during the capture.

-### Center crop
+#### Center Crop

-You can emulate a **center crop** behavior by setting both dimensions to fixed values or to `MATCH_PARENT`.
+You can emulate a **center crop** behavior by setting both dimensions to fixed values or to
+`MATCH_PARENT`.
 The camera view will fill the rect.
-If your dimensions don't match the aspect ratio of the internal preview surface, the surface will be cropped to fill the view, just like `android:scaleType="centerCrop"` on an `ImageView`.
+If your dimensions don't match the aspect ratio
+of the internal preview surface, the surface will be cropped to fill the view,
+just like `android:scaleType="centerCrop"` on an `ImageView`.

 ```xml
 <com.otaliastudios.cameraview.CameraView